Looking for interesting facts about cerebral palsy?

 Cerebral palsy is a motor disorder, meaning that it specifically affects movement.

-Although 50% of individuals with cerebral palsy have a co-occurring intellectual disability, an intellectual disability is not caused by the same source of brain damage as the cerebral palsy.
+Although 50% of individuals with cerebral palsy have a co-occurring intellectual disability, an intellectual disability is not caused by the same source of brain damage as cerebral palsy.

 Intellectual disabilities are considered associated conditions of cerebral palsy because they commonly co-occur but are not directly related.